Sia's Vintage Guitars

 Pic Credit: vintageguitarandbase.com

-Initially, the modern guitars were a failure in terms of sales - the V only sold about 100 over the first few years of its introduction.
+Initially, the modern guitars were a failure in terms of sales - the Flying V only sold about 100 over the first few years of its introduction.
 Then, in the 60s some popular players like Albert King and Jimi Hendrix were seen with the Flying V. The model was reintroduced in the late ‘60s as seen in the 1966 catalogue.

 Since then, a bunch of players have at some point experimented with the V or made it their main guitar, including Tom Petty, Brian May of Queen, James Hetfield of Metallica, Billy Gibbons of ZZ Top, and many more.